 If you want to put together a slime kit for your kids, check that out here.
 Also, if you want the fun labels and cards you see in the video, click here for your very own printable slime container cards and labels.

 Now for the fun part!
-Follow our steps and pictures below to make this amazing stretchy slime the kids will go crazy for!
-Watch us make it live here.
+Follow our step by step instructions below to make this amazing stretchy slime the kids will go crazy for!

 You can troubleshoot your slime recipe by clicking here.
 Double check you have the right ingredients and you are spending the time needed to knead your slime well!